 Total number of Model 204 file pages accessed "directly" which were not currently available in pages read into base buffers but which were available in the pool of extension pages.
-The larger this number is, the fewer EXCPs are needed to re-read pages, and this statistic will increase (up to the limit of the number of pages needed) as NEBUFF is increased; you can make the tradeoff of costs for real memory due to increased NEBUFF versus the the costs for I/O. This statistic is new in Fast/Unload version 4.0.
-Extension buffer reads Total number of EXCPs to read pages accessed "directly".
+The larger this number is, the fewer EXCPs are needed to re-read pages, and this statistic will increase (up to the limit of the number of pages needed) as NEBUFF is increased; you can make the tradeoff of costs for real memory due to increased NEBUFF versus the the costs for I/O.

+Extension buffer reads

+Total number of EXCPs to read pages accessed "directly".
 It is the number of such pages that could not be found either in the base buffers or in the extension buffer pool.

+CPU time

-This statistic is new in Fast/Unload version 4.0.
-CPU time This is the total CPU time used.
+This is the total CPU time used.
 If data is going out to a sort package, this CPU time value does not include the CPU used by the sort task.
 If this value is large, there is probably not much you can do about speeding up the unload without making changes to your FUEL program.

-Waiting for CPU time Total real time spent waiting for a CPU to run on.
+Waiting for CPU time

+Total real time spent waiting for a CPU to run on.
 This figure is calculated by subtracting the total of all the wait times and the total CPU time from the total real time for the job.
 This value could actually include page wait time, or waits for synchronous BSAM I/O under CMS.
 If you have a high value for waiting for CPU time, it probably indicates severe system-wide contention for CPU or real memory resources.

-Report buffer wait time Total real time spent waiting for a report buffer to be written.
+Report buffer wait time

+Total real time spent waiting for a report buffer to be written.
 This value should always be relatively small unless an unload produces a huge number of reported errors (conversion, hard or missing value).
 Fast/Unload is optimized for placing data into the output data set (FUNOUT).
 A large value for report buffer wait time indicates a misuse of the report data set for outputting large amounts of data.
 One can reduce report buffer wait time by using a relatively large block size on the report data sets (FUNPRINT) DD card or FILEDEF statement.

-Input wait time Total real time spent waiting for a program input record to be read in.
-Open wait time Total real time spent waiting for OPEN's of input or output data sets to complete.
+Input wait time

+Total real time spent waiting for a program input record to be read in.

+Open wait time

+Total real time spent waiting for OPEN's of input or output data sets to complete.
 This would ordinarily be a relatively small value, unless one is using a data set that requires mounting or staging from a removable storage medium such as a magnetic tape.

+Output buffer wait time

-written time or increas output using n output might b to an e eal time spent waiting for an output buffer to be If this value is a relatively large chunk of total real he might be able to get better performance by ing the blocksize on the output data set (on the data set DD card or FILEDEF statement) or by hore output buffers (by setting the NOBUFF).
-If the data set is on a disk device, better performance he achieved by using a tape device.
-If you are going xternal sort routine and this value is large, your might be best spent tuning the sort portion of the -- --
+Total real time spent waiting for an output buffer to be written.
+If this value is a relatively large chunk of total real time one might be able to get better performance by increasing the blocksize on the output data set (on the output data set DD card or FILEDEF statement) or by using more output buffers (by setting the NOBUFF).
+If the output data set is on a disk device, better performance might be achieved by using a tape device.
+If you are going to an external sort routine and this value is large, your efforts might be best spent tuning the sort portion of the job.